andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop-CUHK.md

 ![Finding the IP for a VM](img/dsvm-ip.png)

  You can also get to it by clicking on "Connect", which pops up a little blade to the right.
-Copy the ssh connection string located at the bottom.

 ![The connect button for a VM](img/dsvm-connect.png)